petkorutesic/databases-slides/02-RelationalDatamodel.md

  null | $\bot$ | $\bot$
  null | null | null

-The logical expression with AND can never be true if one of the relations is undefined.
+The logical expression with AND can never be true if one of the operands is undefined.
  - True and null gives an unknown value
  - however, can be false